absrp/landscape_evolution_PFDHA/README.md

 # landscape_evolution_PFDHA
-A set of scripts to simulate the effect of landscape evolution on coseismic scarp and quantify the information loss associated with landscape evolution.
+A set of scripts to simulate the effect of surface processes on surface ruptures and quantify the information loss associated with landscape evolution over time.

 <!-- ABOUT THE PROJECT -->
 ## About The Project